mjordan/bagit_indexer/README.md

 `./watch /path/to/input/dir`

 where `/path/to/input/dir` is the directory you want to watch.
 This should correspond to the directory specified in the`-i`/`--input` option used with `index`.
-Currently the watcher only reacts to new, updated, and deleted Bag files, but it would be possible to make it react to renamed and moved Bag files as well (provided those features were added to the `index` script).
+Currently the watcher only reacts to new and deleted Bag files, but it would be possible to make it react to modified, renamed and moved Bag files as well (provided those features were added to the `index` script).

 ## Tombstones